Virtuoso633/CodeQualityAgent/README.md

-# CodeIQ 🤖: AI-Powered Code Quality Intelligence Agent
+# CodeIQ: AI-Powered Code Quality Intelligence Agent

 CodeIQ is an advanced, AI-powered agent designed to perform deep analysis of code repositories.
 It goes beyond simple linting to provide actionable, developer-friendly intelligence on security, performance, quality, and architecture, helping teams maintain high standards and manage technical debt at scale.